Multiple Backlinks, Same Domain: Is it Beneficial For SEO?

 Google takes link schemes seriously.
 According to Google, any links intended to manipulate PageRank or a site’s ranking in Google search results may be considered part of a link scheme and a violation of Google’s Webmaster Guidelines.

-What does link schemes have to do with multiple backlinks from the same domain?
+What do link schemes have to do with multiple backlinks from the same domain?

 Well, according to Ahrefs, 79% of websites that link to another website link twice or more to the same site.
 About 21% of sites link only once.